jordymeow/meow-gallery/readme.txt

 Nothing yet.

 == Changelog ==

+= 3.3.1 =
+* Fix: Default CSS behavior/style is missing for some theme and was affecting the Justified layout.

 = 3.3.0 =
 * Add: Filter mgl_sort to build your own customized order.
 Check more about this [here](https://meowapps.com/meow-gallery-tutorial/#Order_Sort).